 Notice how you feel, once you’ve done this.

 Next, strengthen your grounding — connect your body to the body of the earth, still working from an upper back corner.
-Pour a shower of light through your body, all the way down your grounding and into the earth.
+Pour a shower of clear gold light, like sunlight, through your body, all the way down your grounding and into the earth.

 Breathe.
 Pay attention to how you feel.